Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 \begin{conjecture} Let $G/H$ be a homogeneous space of reductive type and $\Gamma$ a discrete subgroup of~$G$ acting properly discontinuously and cocompactly on $G/H$.
 Then there is a neighborhood $\mathcal{U} \subset \Hom(\Gamma,G)$ of the natural inclusion such that every $\rho \in \mathcal{U}$ is discrete and faithful and satisfies that the action of $\Gamma$ on $G/H$ via~$\rho$ is properly discontinuous and cocompact. \end{conjecture}

-\begin{remark} By the Ehresmann--Thurston principle, small deformations of the inclusion $\iota: \Gamma \to G$ are holonomies of $(G,G/H)$-structures on a closed manifold $\Gamma \backslash G/H$.
-Conjecture~\ref{conj:openness} would thus hold if we knew that closed manifolds locally modelled on $G/H$ are covered by $G/H$, which is a reductive version of the \emph{Markus completeness conjecture} for affine manifolds (see \cite{car89,kli96}). \end{remark}
+\begin{remark} By the Ehresmann--Thurston principle (see \eg \cite{bg04}), small deformations of the inclusion $\iota: \Gamma \to G$ are holonomies of $(G,G/H)$-structures on a closed manifold $\Gamma \backslash G/H$.
+Conjecture~\ref{conj:openness} would thus hold if we knew that closed manifolds locally modeled on $G/H$ are always covered by $G/H$, which is a reductive version of the \emph{Markus completeness conjecture} for affine manifolds (see \cite{car89,kli96}). \end{remark}